Emergence of Compositional Language with Deep Generational Transmission: Appendix

 These strategies depend on a number of possible inputs: \begin{itemize} \item $e$ the current epoch \item $E$ the period of agent replacement \item $v^Q_i/v^A_i$ the validation accuracy of agent $i$ for \qbot{}s/\abot{}s.
 For \qbot{}s this is averaged over all potential \abot{} partners, and vice-versa for \abot{}s. \item $a^Q_i/a^A_i$ the age in epochs of agent $i$ for \qbot{}s/\abot{}s \end{itemize}

 Single Agent strategies are given in \algref{alg:replace_single_random} and \algref{alg:replace_single_alternate}.
 Multi Agent strategies are given in \algref{alg:replace_multi_random}, \algref{alg:replace_multi_eps}, and \algref{alg:replace_multi_oldest}.
 Note that Single Agent strategies always replace one agent while Multi Agent strategies always replace one \qbot{} and one \abot{}.
-An additional Replace All baseline strategy is given in \algref{alg:replace_all} and generalizes to both Single and Multi Agent cases.